i-am-jar/ai_data_cleanser/README.md

 ## Installation

 1. Clone the repository or download the source code.
 2. Install the required Python packages: pip install streamlit pandas plotly langchain openai

-Copy code

 3. Set up your OpenAI API key as an environment variable: export OPENAI_API_KEY=<your_openai_api_key>